petesramek/microservices-vs-virtual-actors/docs/17-known-limitations.md

 ## Simplified persistence model

-The sample uses lightweight/local persistence patterns suitable for a demo.
+The sample uses lightweight local persistence patterns suitable for a demo.

 A production implementation would need stronger consideration of: